a1k0n/a1k0n.github.io/_posts/2015-11-02-javascript-ft2-player.md

 experience.
 There are other web-based .MOD players now, like [mod.haxor.fi](http://mod.haxor.fi), but I wanted to write my own just for fun.

-<h1>Real-time Audio Synthesis in Javascript</h1>
+## Real-time Audio Synthesis in Javascript

-The webkitAudioContext element was introduced to HTML a while back, and is now available in the standard as AudioContext.
+The `webkitAudioContext` element was introduced to HTML a while back, and is now available in the standard as `AudioContext`.
 The API is fairly flexible, and one of the things you can do with it is get a Javascript callback which writes samples more or less directly to the output device, just like we used to do with DMA loop interrupts back in the day.
-It's called createScriptProcessor.
+It's called `createScriptProcessor`.

+You can be up and running making all kinds of noise in a jiffy:
 {% highlight js %}
 function InitAudio() {
+  // Create an AudioContext, falling back to
+  // webkitAudioContext (e.g., for Safari)
   var audioContext = window.AudioContext || window.webkitAudioContext;
   var audioctx = new audioContext();

+  // Create a "gain node" which will just multiply everything input
-  gainNode = audioctx.createGain();
+  //  to it by some constant; this gives us a volume control. gainNode = audioctx.createGain();
   gainNode.gain.value = 0.1;  // master volume

-  // create a script processor node with 0 input channels, 2 output channels,
+  // Create a script processor node with 0 input channels,
-  // and a 4096-sample buffer
+  // 2 output channels, and a 4096-sample buffer size
   jsNode = audioctx.createScriptProcessor(4096, 0, 2);
   jsNode.onaudioprocess = function() {
     var buflen = e.outputBuffer.length;
     var dataL = e.outputBuffer.getChannelData(0);
     var dataR = e.outputBuffer.getChannelData(1);
+    // dataL and dataR are Float32Arrays; fill them with
+    // samples, and the framework will play them!
   };

+  // Now, form a pipeline where our script feeds samples to the
+  // gain node, and the gain node writes samples to the
+  // "destination" which actually makes noise. jsNode.connect(gainNode);
   gainNode.connect(audioctx.destination);
 }
 {% endhighlight %}

+Your `onaudioprocess` function will be called back whenever new samples are needed to fill the output buffer.
+With a default samplerate of 44.1kHz, a 4096-sample buffer will expire, and thus your callback will be called, every ~92 milliseconds.

+Our goal is to fill this buffer up with the sum of each channel's output waveform.
+Each channel outputs a sample playing at a certain frequency and at a certain volume.
+But wait -- our output frequency is given (by `audioctx.sampleRate` as it happens) and we need to play samples at different frequencies for each note.
+How do we do that?

+## Resampling

+Playing a sample recorded at a different frequency from the output frequency is a surprisingly nontrivial problem.

+TODO:
+ - frequency content, up to nyquist
+ - aliasing phenomenon
+ - FFT, brick-wall filter, sinc
+ - amiga's approach, artists

+It turns out that if we use advanced resampling techniques to eliminate unwanted alias harmonics, many songs (especially "chiptunes" - songs with tiny looping square wave or triangle wave samples, to emulate simple vintage sound hardware chips) sound pretty bad.
+The original hardware and software that played these either used "zero-order hold" -- just output the sample closest to the interpolated time -- or "first-order hold" -- interpolate between the surrounding samples.

+I compromised with a very simple implementation that I think sounds pretty good.
+I use a combination of first-order hold and a per-channel two-pole low-pass filter, which has very low implementation complexity.

 <!--
  - background